 Stress-free shopping this Christmas

-Christmas sales can be a great way to save, but they also come with risks.
+Christmas sales can be brilliant for bargains — but also a minefield for misleading deals and online scams.
 By understanding your consumer rights and following these tips, you can shop smarter and avoid festive frustrations.